datakreese/Home_Sales/README.md

 # Home Sales Big Data Query Analysis
 ## Overview
 This big data analysis is designed to test the processing differences of parqueting, partitioning, and cacheing.
-The data features fictinoal home sales information based on construction specs, property type, and age.
+The data features fictional home sales information based on construction specs, property type, and age.

 ## Tech Stack
 - pyspark.sql